 Having that business background is an advantage that otherwise will take years of on-site experience.
 Since most established and respected employers don’t have to work with inexperienced talent, catering to them with years of formal schooling shows your commitment and is truly a cornerstone to this career.

 As a graphic artist I have developed an eye for marketing.
 Visual is my forte, but a photograph or a drawing has to speak a thousand words, so I have refined a way of imaging words.
-What is the real picture the words are conveying?
+Whether it’s a beautiful rolling meadow or an industrial setting full of cranes and electric cable hoists, it is important to see the real picture the words are conveying.
 How can I help impart a product’s point of view with a drawing only, sans text?
 How can I convey editorial weight with design?
 These are the very questions that stimulate the creative mind of a graphic artist.

 As the world turns, so does the digital world.
 It is not only revolving, but also evolving steadily before our eyes everyday.
 And many industry niches are so entrenched in their own paradigms they are failing to adapt.
 Many are keeping up with the digital pace, for example the food catering industry.
 Caterers as one business model has adapted by embracing Yelp, Foursquare, Facebook and other Social Media sites to promote their businesses using every tool at their disposal.
 But many other industries have chosen to keep their head in the sand.
 The newspaper industry comes to mind, as well as Kodak, who have been slow to shift their strategy until recently.
 The graphic design business is changing as well.
 Here are four notable trends surfacing in 2015.